 Analysis: a significant number of Irish restaurants and chefs have received stars over the last couple of decades

-The 2019 Michelin Guide has proven a bumper edition for Irish gastronomy with more Irish restaurants recognised for the quality of their food than ever before.
-The Republic of Ireland now has 14 restaurants with stars and has 24 restaurants with Bib Gourmands, with Northern Ireland having two Michelin starred restaurant and seven Bib Gourmands.
+The 2020 Michelin Guide has proven a bumper edition for Irish gastronomy with more Irish restaurants recognised for the quality of their food than ever before.
+The Republic of Ireland now has 18 restaurants with stars and has 21 restaurants with Bib Gourmands, with Northern Ireland having three Michelin starred restaurants and six Bib Gourmands.

 The Michelin Guide rating system was first introduced in France in 1926 as a single star, with the second and third stars introduced in 1933.
 According to the Guide, one star signifies "a very good restaurant", two stars signify "excellent cooking that is worth a detour" and three stars mean "exceptional cuisine that is worth a special journey".
 A Bib Gourmand is awarded to restaurants serving ‘exceptionally good food at moderate prices".
-Restaurant Patrick Guilbaud in Dublin remains the only two-starred restaurant in Ireland, despite speculation that it might have been joined this year by The Greenhouse or Chapter One.
+There are now three two-star restaurants in Ireland, namely Restaurant Patrick Guilbaud and The Greenhouse in Dublin and Aimsir in Co Kildare.

-From RTÉ Radio One's Morning Ireland, a report on how three Cork restaurants have been awarded a Michelin star
+From RTÉ Radio One's Morning Ireland, a report on how three Cork restaurants were awarded a Michelin star

 Since the Michelin Guide to Great Britain and Ireland was first published in 1974, there has been a keen rivalry between Dublin and Cork for the honour of gastronomic capital of Ireland.
 In 1974, both cities shared the spoils with one establishment each awarded one star to symbolise "a very good restaurant", but their trajectories were moving in opposite directions.